Brantley, AL West-leading Astros rally late, top Rangers 5-4

 Houston finally scored when Jake Meyers had a two-run double off Brett Martin (3-4), the second Texas reliever in the seventh.
 Brantley, who hit in the leadoff spot with Jose Altuve getting a night off, made it 4-4 when he singled up the middle for his third hit of the game.
 He leads the AL with a .320 batting average.

+“Just a credit to our team, put up good at-bats and keep fighting,” Brantley said.
+“As we like to say in the dugout, it happens fast.”

-The Astros took the lead when Martin Maldonado, who had walked before Brantley’s big hit, came home on a grounder by Yuli Gurriel, the 37-year-old first baseman who beat out the relay throw to avoid an inning-ending double play.
+The Astros took the lead when 35-year-old catcher Martin Maldonado, who had walked before Brantley’s big hit, came home on a grounder by Yuli Gurriel, the 37-year-old first baseman who beat out the relay throw to avoid an inning-ending double play.

+“A great comeback by us,” manager Dusty Baker said.
+“Outstanding base running by Maldonado to get to third base, and it was a great hustle play by Yuli to beat out that double play.
+Certainly a team win.
+Bullpen came in the last few innings and did a great job.”

-Maldonado had gone from second to third on a flyball into the left-center gap, avoiding the tag by reaching to the base with one hand on his headfirst slide.
+Maldonado had gone from second to third after tagging up on a flyball into the left-center gap, and avoiding the tag by reaching to the base with one hand on his headfirst slide.

+“That was a great presence of mind,” Baker said.
+“A guy that doesn’t have good speed, that’s good baserunning on his part.
+That was a heck of a slide.
+He came off the bag and then found the bag again.”

 Andy Ibañez homered as part of his seventh consecutive game with multiple hits for the Rangers.
 He had a single in the third to extend his overall hitting streak to 11 games, matching the longest for a Texas player this season.
 His solo homer in the fifth off Astros starter Jake Odorizzi matched the longest streak of multiple-hit games in the majors this season.